kristenmo20/DrumKit/README.md

 # DrumKit

-Simple drum kit ste I made to get more practice with DOM, higher order functions and event listeners.
+Simple drum kit site I made to get more practice with DOM, higher order functions and event listeners.